Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 2.0.8 =
+- [New API]: Fixed currency wasn't properly updated for variable currency payments in some situations.
 - [New API]: Added compatability with optimization plugins that do minify\combine JavaScript.
+- [New API]: Fixed checkbox custom field display issue.
+- [New API]: Added mandatory inputs validation for browsers that don't provide it.
+- [New API]: Fixed rare issue that could break payment process if payment button was clicked multiple times.
+- [New API]: Some visual tweaks and fixes for payment popup.
 - [New API]: Added suport for reCaptcha addon. reCatpcha addon version 2.0.0+ is required to work with new payment popup.
+- Fixed custom input wasn't properly validating and honoring "Mandatory" option if position was "Below Button" (legacy API only).

 = 2.0.7.1 =
 - [New API]: Fixed visual bug on payment popup when coupons are enabled.